-The U.S. African Development Foundation invests directly, providing seed capital and local technical support to early stage agriculture, energy and youth-led enterprises, and last year generated $80 million in new local economic activities in poor and vulnerable communities in Africa.
-With 20 U.S. African Development Foundation country programs, local African staff and partners provide oversight and technical expertise, growing and expanding community enterprises which ensures security, stability and prosperity in conflict and post-conflict areas.
+USADF invests directly in community enterprises, providing seed capital and local technical support to early stageagriculture, energy and youth-led enterprises in Africa.
+Last year, our grant assistance generated $80 million in new local economic activities in poor and vulnerable communities across Africa.
+With 20 USADF country programs, local African staff and partners provide oversight and technical expertise to grow and expand community enterprises which ensures security, stability and prosperity in conflict and post-conflict areas.

 ince 2014, USADF has directly supported over 100 youth entrepreneurs in 30 countries, providing them with over $3 million of grant funding to launch and expand their businesses across Africa.

 Working on African solutions to accessing off-grid energy through innovative generation, distribution and household products.

 Addressing Africa's Youth Unemployment Gap

 USADF works to connect youth-led enterprises with seed capital, and unemployed youth with job skills